AyushRaturi/Weather-app-js/README.md

 ## Weather App JS

-This is my little Project that I made in my free time :)
+This project is a simple weather application built by AyushRaturi in their free time.
+It uses HTML, CSS, and JavaScript to display weather information.

+## Summary

+- Displays current weather data for a specified location.
+- Built using HTML (40.2%), CSS (34.2%), JavaScript (25.1%), and some Shell (0.5%).
+- Designed for easy setup and use—just open the main HTML file.

 ### Automated Setup Steps

 Follow these steps to run the Weather App locally using Docker:

-**Step 1:** Clone this repo
+**Step 1:** Clone this Repository
 ```bash
 git clone https://github.com/AyushRaturi/Weather-app-js.git
 ```